lanl/shoccs/docs/geometry.md

 Geometry
 -------
 The primary way the driver will interact with the embedded geometry is through the `geometry` object.
 This object is initialized by a `span` of shapes and some mesh information.
-The query operations are analagous to those described in the paper:
+The query operations are analogous to those described in the paper:

 ```c++
 // record psi and solid_coord for use in operator construction